aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Autonomy
   - Individuals have their own right to autonomy including the treatment that they receive
   - Underlying primary psychotic disorder is likely to impair capacity at some point
+  - **Missed**: Consider his insight into his illness and his retnetion of capacity.
+Clarification of whether there is any formal Guardianship order in place regarding substitute decision-making
 - Utilitarinism
   - Consideration of greatest good to the greatest number of people
   - People other than the patient may be at risk of harm if patient becomes unwell
-  - Breaching the rights of autonomy of one may be considered equal to reducing the risk of others
+  - Breaching the rights of autonomy of one may be considered necessary to reduce the risk of others
 - Beneficence
   - Patient would benefit from management of underlying psychosis which proves damaging to the brain
+  - Psychosis and mental illness in itself can be distressing, and management would prevent relapse and future involuntary admission
 - Non-maleficience
   - Enforced treatment with potential side effects
+  - Consider impact on the therapeutic alliance which may be impaired to facilitate safe access to mental health care in the future
 - Justice
   - All patients should be treated equally
+- **Missed**
+  - Privacy and confidentiality: although family should be involved in the care of mental illness, it is up to the patient ultimately

 ### MEQ 12.2 He tells you that he will not accept any treatment unless he is on a treatment order.
 Sister confirms that they will be relocating to rural area soon.
 He will be referred to the CMH in the region for follow up.
 What are the possible risks involved in terms of historical, social and clinical aspects in this man with regards to relapse?

-[TODO]
+> Structure:
+> - Historical
+> - Social
+> - Clinical
+> **Missed**: essentially HCR

+- History
+  - Diagnosis of mental illness: schizoaffective disorder
+  - Forensic Hx suggests risks involved with relapse
+- Social
+  - Presence of support structure: informal (family)
+  - Presence of formal supports including rural staffing for community mental health
+- Clinical
+  - Current substance use
+  - Insight into mental illness and role of substance use
+  - Non-compliance with treatment is likely to increase risk of relapse

 ### MEQ 12.3 List and explain principles of informed consent.